timescale/docs/use-timescale/integrations/observability-alerting/aws-cloudwatch.md

 ## Monitor service metrics

-You can now monitor your service metrics from the [metrics explorer in Datadog][datadog-metrics-explorer], or query them from the cloudWatch metrics page in AWS Console.
-For more information, see the [Datadog][datadog-docs] or [Cloudwatch][cloudwatch-docs] documentation.
+You can now monitor your service metrics by querying them from the CloudWatch metrics page in the AWS Console.
+For more information, see the [Cloudwatch][cloudwatch-docs] documentation.

 When you have set up your integration, you can check that it is working